 Still a bit confused?
 Basically, Chromebooks are awesome unless you are using them for certain types of tasks.
 Here are some very specific situations where Chromebooks aren’t the best option:

 - Chromebooks aren’t great for gaming.
-Sure there are now Chromebooks with Android app support, so mobile gaming is an option.
-There’s also browser games.
-But if you are looking to play high profile PC games?
-Nope, not an option.
-Chromebooks simply aren’t for you.
+Sure, there are now Chromebooks with Android app support, so mobile gaming is an option.
+There are also browser games.
+But if you are looking to play high profile PC games, Chromebooks simply aren’t for you.
 Move on.

 - Chromebooks aren’t powerhouses… though there are exceptions.
 The vast majority of Chromebooks are under $300, with options as low as sub-$200 cropping up.
 That means a Chromebook typically can’t handle 500 browser tabs and other intensive tasks.
 But if you have modest needs, they are great.
 Of course, more powerful options exist.
 If you really want ChromeOS and the power to run Linux apps, Android apps, and more — the Google Pixelbook is probably what you’re looking for.